ruanodendaal/blog/_posts/2019-08-29-user-manual.md

 - I prefer critique over compliments as I like to know how to do it better.
 I'm very self-critical, however, the occasional praise for a job well done is appreciated.
 - I will ask for feedback often as value continuous improvement and personal growth.

-## My leadership style

-- I'm a servant leader.
-My job is to make my team successful, I lead through others.
-- I focus on **outcomes**, not output.
-- ~~Strong opinions, weakly held~~ —> Probabilistic opinions, objectively held, decisively executed, diligently evaluated.
-I have opinions about a lot of things but I’m always up for a constructive debate and am happy to change my opinions provided with new data.
-- I trust by default.